sbehnfeldt/laravel8/README.md

 * $with property
 * without() method to override the Model's $with property

-## Lesson 31 Convert the HTML and CSS to Blade
+## Lesson 31: Convert the HTML and CSS to Blade

+## Lesson 32: Blade Components and CSS Grids
+* Component props
+* Timestamps are instances of Carbon objects
+* @props() in Blade components